JavierBaltar/cucm-python-workshop/README.md

 </p>

 ## Getting Started
 The Administrative XML Web Service (AXL) is a XML/SOAP based interface that provides a mechanism for inserting, retrieving, updating and removing data from the Unified Communication configuration database.
-Developers can send and receive SOAP messages that adhere to the CUCM Web Service Description Language (WSDL) definition.
+SOAP messages are defined by the CUCM Web Service Description Language (WSDL)

 ## Prerequisites: